vishwanatha-reddy/omdbapi-movies/README.md

 6. In the above screen, we can observe that i have searched the movie avengers giving me multiple results and i have coded a modal screen to view more details.
 7. Also i provided a button to view the movie on IMDB website from the modal screen.
-8. As instructed posting the API key for login validation via local storage.
+8. Also posting the API key for login validation via local storage.

 Packages used: